Chibraax/Ransomware/README.md

-# Ransomware
+# Bad Buffoon

-Simply Ransomware written in Python3.8
+Ransomware written in Python3.8
 Only works on windows

 # Dependencies :